The Return of Swamp Thing: Critical response

 As of July 2025, on review aggregation website Rotten Tomatoes, the film had an approval rating of 56% based on 9 reviews, with an average rating of 3.92/10.
 Vincent Canby of The New York Times gave a negative review, proclaiming the film "is intended for people who missed the 1982 Swamp Thing and don't want the bother of renting the videocassette".
 He added that it "means to be funnier than it ever is" and "contains scenes of violence, most of which are so unconvincing as to be less scary than an average comic book".

 A writer for Time Out gave a somewhat neutral review, stating that "Wynorski is well-versed in double-bluffing his audience, denying them the chance of balking at dreadful special effects by implying that the ineptitude is deliberate.
 He opts for cheap nostalgic laughs and camp '50s sci-fi scenery; depending on whether you find this funny, you'll either smile knowingly or gasp in disbelief".
 Another positive review was from Roger Ebert.
-He gave the movie a "thumbs up" when Gene Siskel did not in the talk show Siskel & Ebert & the Movies.
+He gave the movie a "thumbs up" when Gene Siskel did not on their show At the Movies.
 Cinapse also gave the positive review as "The Return Of Swamp Thing is a humorous and oddly sweet action adventure that wants nothing more than to entertain you with its quirkiness from start to finish".
+DVD Talk rated the film 4 stars of 5 stars, reviewing it as "Highly Recommended".

 Before his death a year later, Dick Durock said in a 2008 interview that "they tried in Return of Swamp Thing to make it comedy, campy, and that's tough to make that work.
 I think [for the TV series] they kind of gave up on that idea and got back to the darker side of the character as he was written in the comic book".
 Kathleen Norris published a poem referring to this film ("Return of Swamp Thing") in her book Journey: New and Selected Poems 1969-1999 (2001).

-DVD Talk rated the film 4 stars of 5 stars, reviewing it as "Highly Recommended".

 Accolades

-Heather Locklear won the Razzie Award for Worst Actress for her performance in the film.
+Heather Locklear won the Golden Raspberry Award for Worst Actress for her performance in the film at the 10th Golden Raspberry Awards.